shanesturrock/bioit/docs/BioIT-repository.md

     openssl req -key private.key -new -out server.csr openssl x509 -signkey private.key -in server.csr -req -days 365 -out server.crt

+If you want the key to last longer, set more than 365 days.

 Put the crt and key files inside `/etc/nginx/ssl` and reference them from `nginx.conf`

 If you created the key with a passphrase, create `global.pass` inside `/etc/nginx/ssl` and make it only readable by root.
 Put the passphrase inside this which will allow nginx to decrypt the certs and serve them.
 Uncomment the relevant line in the `nginx.conf` file.